 It is normal and natural to fear being made to go (again) through an excruciatingly painful experience.
-The more our husband continues to act out after discovery/disclosure (assuming he does at all) the more we are re-traumatized and the greater our fear will likely become.
+The more our husband continues to act out after discovery/disclosure (if continues, not all do) the more we are re-traumatized and the greater our fear will likely become.

 Whether it is his first betrayal or a subsequent one, fear is our ally.
 It helps us emotionally detach while asking us to take protective measures.
 Working through what types of measures are going to be useful and appropriate (given our level of danger) is something that is best worked through with our counselor, coach or group.

 It is very confusing to have our "most trusted ally" suddenly become the source of our pain and fear.
-This is an excellent time to turn to God for comfort, support and guidance, as well as safe people who get it.
+This is an excellent time to turn to God for comfort, support and guidance, as well as safe people.

 Dr. Omar Minwalla says partner trauma “can include fear and panic… of child safety and potential of child molestation…”

 The topic of how our children/grandchildren are harmed by our husband’s addiction is so big I devote a chapter to it in Beyond Betrayal.
 Even when our kids are at low risk of being molested, they are at high risk of being damaged in some way.

 The first concern however, is for their physical/sexual safety.
 If you (like most of us) are having difficulty evaluating your child’s/children’s level of safety there are a couple steps you should consider taking:

 - If your husband is seeing a counselor ask him/her about the risk of your husband sexually abusing a child (only possible, ofcourse, if you have an invitation into that relationship)

 - Ask your own counselor/coach/support person about this (be prepared to give information about the nature of his acting out as you know it and also about the manner in which he relates to the child/ren)